martinsvitor/engineer-challenge/full-stack-readme.md

 ### Acceptance criteria

-- Show only ACTIVE and PENDING policies.
+- Show only ACTIVE and PENDING policies. // Done
-- Do not display any results if there are no matches.
+- Do not display any results if there are no matches. // Done
-- The name search should return results matching the name of the customer or any of their family members.
+- The name search should return results matching the name of the customer or any of their family members. // Done
-- The family members should be stored on a separate table that is linked to the policy.
+- The family members should be stored on a separate table that is linked to the policy. // Done
-- Clearing the search should return the table to its original state.
+- Clearing the search should return the table to its original state. // Done